Hey, I'm Jaime

 Enterprise Support Engineer @ Depot.dev · 15+ Years in the Trenches · Bilingual EN / ES

-I've spent over 15 years making complex systems make sense — for developers, customers, and everyone in between.
+I've spent over 15 years making complex systems make sense for developers, customers, and everyone in between.
 Tier 3 escalation, large-scale server infrastructure, PCI compliance, infrastructure automation with Terraform and Terragrunt, endpoint and equipment management, and integrations across Shopify, Salesforce, Magento, and Kubernetes.
-The list is long.
-The curiosity hasn't worn off.
+Along the way I picked up deep experience in ClickHouse, Docker internals, and build tooling.
+The list is long and the curiosity hasn't worn off.

-These days I'm a Technical Support Engineer at Depot.dev — helping developers ship faster by getting the most out of their Docker builds and CI pipelines.
-I've been deep in ClickHouse, Docker internals, and build tooling, because understanding the infrastructure behind the product is the only way to truly support it.
+I am currently an Enterprise Support Engineer at Depot.dev, helping developers get the most out of their Docker builds and CI pipelines.
+I believe that understanding the infrastructure behind the product is the best way to truly support it, and because of that I'm always looking to learn, grow, and add to my list of certifications.

 Skills & Tech Stack